-introducing the flagship model from our new professional line of swiss made watches
+introducing the flagship model from our new professional line

 Almost three years ago, I had an informal gathering with friends who dive and their dive buddies.
 Since I am not a diver (maybe someday), I wanted to learn what they liked and disliked in regards to dive watches and what they found useful and useless.
 Needless to say, some things I knew and a lot I did not.